Ultraplot/ultraplot/docs/why.rst

 There are two widely-used engines for working with geographic data in
 matplotlib: `cartopy`_ and `basemap`_.
-Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires plotting with a separate `~mpl_toolkits.basemap.Basemap` object rather than the :class:`~matplotlib.axes.Axes`.
+Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires plotting with a separate :class:`~mpl_toolkits.basemap.Basemap` object rather than the :class:`~matplotlib.axes.Axes`.
 They both require separate import statements and extra lines of code to configure the projection.